Chapter 5:

 But she is a sweet neighbourhood lady type who has a talent for baking pies.
 Apparently she learnt them from her father back in Brooks.

-Not sure why she’s in the middle of a nowhere village when she could open up a bakery of her own.
+Not sure why she’s in a middle-of-nowhere village when she could open up a bakery of her own somewhere nice.

-However, who am I to judge about life choices?
+However, who am I to judge her life choices?
 I practically became the enemy of the world just by developing a taste for Lovecraftian TTRPG monsters.

 I walk up to a quaint little wood shop bursting with flora and fauna of all kinds.

-More plants greet my view, the walls were lined with glass vials containing all manners of concoctions I can scarcely envision their usage for.
+More plants greet my view, and the walls are lined with glass vials containing all manners of concoctions I can scarcely envision the usage of.

-To add to the chaotic mess, sitting out of place by the windows was a table of pies, from the smell, I think they’re made from blueberries.
+To add to the chaotic mess, sitting out of place by the windows is a table of stacked pies.
+Judging from the smell, I think they’re filled with blueberries.

 “Hey there, Auntie Heather.
 I’m looking to buy some healing potions and a few antidotes.”

-Despite the mess, she dresses very neatly like a Victorian woman and has her brown hair in a bun.
+Despite the mess, she dresses like a very neat Victorian woman with her brown hair up in a well-tied bun.

 With a smile on her face, she asks me, “How many do you need?”